 Meanwhile, breaking down hero content into more digestible formats will help you reach less engaged audience members your campaigns would otherwise fail to influence.

 The traditional funnel has served marketers well for more than 100 years, but it’s no longer the best tool for understanding B2B customers.
-It’s time to switch to a more efficient model for planning your content campaigns.
+It’s time to switch to a more efficient model for developing your content strategy.
 It’s time to embrace the marketing loop.

 - Different customers will move through the customer journey at different speeds.
 So, be sure to launch your campaigns with content ready for all stages of the buying process.